parsaghaffari/browserbee/README.md

 https://github.com/user-attachments/assets/0c9e870a-64b9-4c3a-b805-cfede39bb00a

 BrowserBee is a privacy-first open source Chrome extension that lets you control your browser using natural language.
-It combines the power of an LLM for instruction parsing and Playwright for robust browser automation.
+It combines the power of an LLM for instruction parsing & planning, and Playwright for robust browser automation.

 Since BrowserBee runs entirely within your browser (with the exception of the LLM), it can interact with logged-in websites, like your social media accounts or email, without compromising security or requiring backend infrastructure.
 This makes it more convenient for personal use than other "browser use" type products out there.

 ## 🎲 Features

-- Supports major LLM providers such as **Anthropic**, **OpenAI**, and **Gemini**, with more coming soon
+- Supports major LLM providers such as **Anthropic**, **OpenAI**, **Gemini**, and **Ollama** with more coming soon
 - Tracks **token use** and **price** so you know how much you're spending on each task
-- Has access to a wide range of **🕹️ browser tools** for interacting and understanding browser state
+- Has access to a wide range of **🕹️ browser tools** (listed below) for interacting and understanding browser state
 - Uses **Playwright** in the background which is a robust browser automation tool
 - The **memory** feature captures useful tool use sequences and stores them locally to make future use more efficient
 - The agent knows when to ask for user's **approval**, e.g. for purchases or posting updates on social media